Clinical Metadata Guided Limited-Angle CT Image Reconstruction: Introduction

-Although these works represent a promising step toward text-conditioned reconstruction, their focus on scan protocol prompts overlooks richer clinical metadata, limiting the breadth of semantic context for guidance.
-In clinical settings, metadata are inherently diverse\cite{gauriau2020using}, including acquisition parameters, patient demographics, and diagnostic impressions.
-These heterogeneous sources provide complementary information that can jointly constrain the reconstruction solution space.
-A unified framework that integrates diverse metadata may therefore improve both anatomical fidelity and semantic alignment in ill-posed scenarios such as LACT.
-To operationalize such unified conditioning, recent studies have explored the integration of Transformer into diffusion models, opening new frontiers in generative medical imaging\cite{bao2023all,ma2024efficient}.
-As a class of probabilistic generators, diffusion models excel at modeling the underlying distribution of high-dimensional medical data, enabling the learning of expressive priors that combine stochastic sampling with semantic constraints.
-Although it is still nascent to combine diffusion models with LLM-based transformers for inverse imaging problems, preliminary results suggest superior image quality in incomplete data scenarios.
-For example, ContextMRI\cite{chung2025contextmri}, a metadata-conditioned diffusion model for compressed sensing MRI, incorporates detailed clinical contexts, such as anatomical region, imaging contrast, acquisition parameters, and pathology descriptions, via CLIP-based text embeddings.
-By using learned diffusion priors, ContextMRI significantly outperforms unconditional models, especially under extreme undersampling, at a potential cost of reduced generalizability.
-In the field of CT image synthesis, GenerateCT\cite{Hamamci2024GenerateCT} employs a vision-language transformer to synthesize low-resolution CT images from text, refined by a diffusion model.
-These approaches collectively demonstrate a compelling solution to the longstanding challenge of ill-posed image reconstruction by integrating diffusion priors with multimodal clinical contexts.
+To incorporate rich semantic conditioning into learned priors, recent studies integrated Transformer components into diffusion models, opening new frontiers in generative medical imaging\cite{bao2023all,ma2024efficient}.
+As probabilistic generators, diffusion models are well-suited for modeling the underlying distribution of high-dimensional medical data and learning expressive priors.
+With appropriate conditioning, these priors can be steered by semantic cues during sampling.
+Although the application of text-conditioned diffusion models to inverse imaging problems remains nascent, early evidence suggests improved image quality under incomplete measurements.
+For example, ContextMRI\cite{chung2025contextmri} conditions a diffusion model for compressed-sensing MRI on detailed clinical context (anatomical region, contrast, acquisition parameters, and pathology descriptions) via CLIP-based embeddings, outperforming unconditional counterparts under extreme undersampling at a potential cost of reduced generalizability.
+In the field of CT image synthesis, GenerateCT\cite{Hamamci2024GenerateCT} employs a vision-language transformer to synthesize low-resolution CT images from text and refines it with a diffusion model.
+These approaches collectively suggest a promising direction for ill-posed image reconstruction by combining diffusion priors with multimodal clinical conditioning.